 If you weren’t aware of these tax credits or haven’t taken advantage of the full $1500 amount, consider the advantages of buying energy efficient products in 2010.
 There is no better time than the present to make energy efficient changes in your home.
 Until the end of this year you can take advantage of this great tax incentive, reduce your energy usage and lower your overall costs.

 A.J.
-Perri is a family-owned business dedicated to providing total home comfort for their New Jersey neighbors.
+Perri is dedicated to providing total home comfort for their New Jersey neighbors.
 Based in Tinton Falls, New Jersey, they have 48 years of experience in the heating and air conditioning, and plumbing industry.
 They service those in Ocean, Monmouth, Mercer and southern Middlesex counties.
 For more information, visit their website at www.ajperri.com.